Trump's Ukraine impeachment shadows war, risks GOP response | Politics

 “There is some isolationist sentiment in my party that I think is wrongheaded, and I wanted to push back against it,'' McConnell told a Kentucky audience this past week, explaining his Ukraine visit.

-“We are almost ready to buy more Javelins from the US for defence purposes,” Zelenskyy told Trump, referring to anti-tank weaponry Ukraine relies on from the West.
+“We are almost ready to buy more Javelins from the United States for defense purposes,” Zelenskyy told Trump, referring to anti-tank weaponry Ukraine relies on from the West.

 Trump replied: “I would like you to do us a favor, though.”
 Trump asked Zelenskyy to investigate Joe Biden, a chief Democratic rival to Trump at the time and now the American president, and Biden's son Hunter, who served on the board of a Ukrainian gas company.